We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 - Use stevia or monkfruit instead of sugar.
 This will affect the flavor of the latte, so I’d only recommend this if you’re diabetic.

 - Use lower fat milk.
-I like to use a combination of whole milk and heavy whipping cream in my pumpkin spice latte for a luxuriously creamy texture, but you can always use 2% milk.
+I like to use a combination of whole milk and heavy whipping cream for a luxuriously creamy texture, but you can always use 2% milk.
 Don’t use 1% or skim milk; it has too little fat content.

 - Omit the garnish.
 You’ll save a lot of fat and calories simply by omitting the whipped cream on top of the latte.